How to Work on a Tall Ship

 A Career on Tall Ships

-Working on tall ships is a very desirable occupation for many reasons.
+Working on tall ships is a very desirable occupation to many people.
 Unfortunately this gives rise to a situation where tall ship owners, who all have very difficult finances, can either charge people to work for them or pay practically nothing.
 As many of them are also charities you can see the logic of this, but it is very frustrating if you have your heart set on a sailing career.

 Here are some ways into the Tall Ship Industry in the UK

-Routes 1 to 5
+Routes 1 to 4

 Learning to ferry glide a boat with a bowsprit into a narrow gap

-Route 1
+Route One

 More Stories